New York State Dental Demonstration Project

 How to Volunteer & Upcoming Events

-Please visit the NYS Dental Foundation Volunteer Registry Page for more information and to register for an upcoming event.
+When events resume, please visit the NYS Dental Foundation Volunteer Registry Page for event and registration information. http://www.nysdentalfoundation.org/ddp.html

 “The NYSDA Volunteer Dental Demonstration Project events are a fun way to give back in a relaxed setting.
 Just a trip out to a rural area is enjoyable, and to be a part of a group setting is even more rewarding.
 Whenever I join up with a group of fellow dentists, whether it is a third world country or close to home, I come away with greater friendships and feelings of accomplishment.
 Please volunteer to help at an upcoming event.
 I am sure you won’t regret it”. – Dr. Kevin D’Angelo; Buffalo, NY